phillipdavidstearns/brahman-ai/bread/README.md

 * Gently stir starter into water and work deeper into dry ingredients
 * Scrape from sides
 * Form a shaggy mass
+* Add water or flour as necessary

 ## Autolyse

 * Let the dough sit covered for 15-25 minutes

+This is the process of mixing the flour and water and waiting a period of time before kneading.
+After mixing, the flour begins to hydrate and enzymes present within the flour begin the break down the proteins and convert starches to sugar.

+There is a proper way to approach this, explored by Barb Alpern and published on the blog of the King Arthur Flour Company [[link](https://www.kingarthurflour.com/blog/2017/09/29/using-the-autolyse-method)].
+Technically this process involves mixing only the water and flour together, letting it rest for 20 minutes to 60 minutes and THEN adding the starter and salt.

+Personally, I tried this and was always frustrated by the extra effort required to properly incorporate the remaining ingredients to the hydrated flour.
+My approach is a lazy one.
+I just add everything together and give it a rest before proceeding.

 ## Kneading